lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 The objective of the project is to create a robotic system capable of tidying and arranging a workspace.
 The design incorporates a camera that identifies objects within the area, which the robotic arm then grasps and relocates to a designated spot.

 In the initial phases of the project, the decision was made to utilize a simulation rather than a physical robot.
 This choice was made due to the ease of testing and development in a simulated environment.
 The Webots simulation platform was selected for its compatibility with the project, as it is an open-source simulation platform utilized for research and education purposes.
 The platform is based on the ODE physics engine and the OpenGl graphics library, and offers a broad array of sensors and actuators that can be utilized to develop a robot.
-In addition to creating your own robots, Webots integrates various existing robot-devices so that the developed controllers can be used in the real world applications.
+Furthermore, Webots integrates various existing robot-devices so that the developed controllers can be used in the real world applications.
 We chose to use the Irb4600 robot, which is a six-axis industrial robot that is widely used in industry.
 Additionally the Webots API is provided in various programming languages, including C++, Python, Java, and Matlab.
-Due to the machine learning and computer vision components of the project, we decided to use Python as the programming language for the project, as it is widely supported in computer vision and machine learning applications.
+Due to the machine learning and computer vision components of the project, we decided to use Python to implement the developed solution, as it is widely supported in computer vision and machine learning applications.

 <div class="center-div">